Blen-E/Blen-E.github.io/_portfolio/psas.md

 ## Summer Undergraduate Research

 ### Overview
 Participated in undergraduate research at PSAS researching the Zephyr RTOS to program the NXP MCXN947 dev board.
-The MCU of this dev board would then be intergrated on multiple cards of the next CubeSat project, Oresat1.
+The MCU of this dev board would then be integrated on multiple cards of the next CubeSat project, Oresat1.
 I presented this research at the PSU undergraduare research Sypnosium.

 ### Contributions
 - Testing debugger compatability (Jlink, STlink debugger) with MCXN947 board